 So this is where today’s post comes into play:

-Here, I’m comparing four of the best email subscription popup plugins in the market and naming the best WordPress popup plugin of the lineup.
+Here, I’m comparing five of the best email subscription popup plugins in the market and naming the best WordPress popup plugin of the lineup.

 Note.
 This comparison has been written based on first-hand experience of actually working with the plugins.
 However, in all honesty, I have been using some of them more extensively than the others.